Texas Foster Family Association By-laws & Constitution

 TERM OF OFFICE:

-1. The term of office for all duly elected officers of the ASSOCIATION shall be for two (2) consecutive years, starting November 1st after the fourth quarter Board meeting.
+A. The term of office for all duly elected officers of the ASSOCIATION shall be for two (2) consecutive years, starting in the month after general membership elections have been completed.
 No officer shall serve more than three (3) consecutive terms (for up to six [6] years) in the same elected office.
 An officer who has served more than half of a term shall be considered as to have served a full term.
-Effective October 1992, the term of office for President, 2nd Vice President and Secretary shall be extended for one (1) year.
-Thereafter, the elections for the office of President, 2nd Vice President and Secretary shall be held in odd-numbered years, beginning in October 1993.
-The elections for the office of 1st Vice President and Parliamentarian shall continue to be held in even numbered years.
+The elections for the office of President, 2nd Vice President and Secretary shall be held in odd-numbered years.
+The elections for the office of 1st Vice President and Parliamentarian shall be held in even numbered years.

 SECTION 5

-VACANCIES: Any unfilled office, with exceptions otherwise noted in these bylaws, may be left vacant until the next meeting of the Board, or it may be filled for the unexpired term by a majority vote of the voting members of the Board.
+VACANCIES: Any unfilled office, with exceptions otherwise noted in these bylaws, may be left vacant until the next annual ASSOCIATION election or it may be filled for the unexpired term by a majority vote of the voting members of the Board at any regular or special meeting of the Board.

 SECTION 1